Colin Dardis is a neurodivergent writer, editor, arts facilitator and sound artist from Northern Ireland.

 In 2018, Colin was commissioned by ACNI and NICON to write a poem for the 70th anniversary of the NHS.
 In 2019, his poem Affinity - commissioned by CO3 and ACNI - was presented to Senator George Mitchell at an award event to honour his leadership role in peacebuilding within Northern Ireland.
 Previously, Colin has also been the editor for Lagan Online, and an ACES '15-16 recipient from Arts Council Northern Ireland.

-Colin has read, ran workshops and facilitated events with an array of festivals, literary organisations and businesses: All Ireland Poetry Slam, Arts & Disability Forum, Aspects Festival, BBC Northern Ireland, Belfast Book Festival, Belly Laughs Comedy Festival, Community Arts Partnership, Creative Writers Network, Crescent Arts Centre, CS Lewis Festival, Eastside Arts, ERC Voices, European Heritage Open Days, Funeral Services Northern Ireland National Poetry Competition, Holocaust Memorial Day, John Hewitt Society, Newcastle Arts Festival, Open Arts, Over The Edge, Poetry Ireland, Stendhal Festival of Art, Translink NI, Verbal Arts Centre and more.
+Colin has read, ran workshops and facilitated events with an array of festivals, literary organisations and charities: All Ireland Poetry Slam, Arts & Disability Forum (now University of Atypical), Aspects Festival, BBC Northern Ireland, Belfast Book Festival, Belly Laughs Comedy Festival, Community Arts Partnership, Cooperation and Working Together (CAWT), Creative Writers Network, Crescent Arts Centre, CS Lewis Festival, Eastside Arts, ERC Voices, European Heritage Open Days, First Fortnight, Funeral Services Northern Ireland National Poetry Competition, Holocaust Memorial Day, John Hewitt Society, Music In Mind Festival, Newcastle Arts Festival, Open Arts, Open House Festival, Over The Edge, Poetry Ireland, Stendhal Festival of Art, Translink NI, Verbal Arts Centre and many more.